Nootna8/SDTButtplug/README.md

 	- In the top right it should show "SDTButtplug: connected" after a few seconds
 	- Power on your sex toy
 	- Done

+Configuration:

+If you want to tweak the configuration, copy SDTButtplug.txt from the repo to Loader/Settings/SDTButtplug.txt.
+You can edit the file with notepad, then save and restart the game.
+Make sure the game also says: "SDTButtplug: config file loaded".